Revature-Tech-Support/Communication-and-Accounts/README.md

-# Communication and Accounts Microservice

-# Application users are:
+# TechSupport_Communication-and-Accounts

+## Client Specifications:
+- Test Driven Development (TDD)

+## Goal:
+This team will handle the user accounts and messaging between user and tech support.

+## User Stories:
-*	IT Support Professional
+### IT Support Professional
-*	User/Client

-# IT Support can:
+- As a IT Support Professional
-* Start a chat with the next available User
+- I want a chat with the next available User in the queue
-* Send and receive messages
-* Close the chat with the issue resolved
+- So that send and receive messages then close the chat with the issue resolved

-# User can:
+### User
-* Enter a queue
+- As a User
-* Enter a chat with the next IT professional
+- I want a queue to chat with the next IT professional
-* Send and receive messages, and leave chat
+- So that send and receive messages, and leave chat

-# Technology Stack
+## Technology Stack
 * GitHub Monorepo
 * Agile SDLC:
   * Scrumboard (GitHub Projects)